Siege of Cawnpore: Bibi Ghar massacre

 Nana Sahib decided to use these prisoners for bargaining with the East India Company.
-The Company forces, consisting of around 1,000 British, 150 Sikh soldiers and 30 irregular cavalry, had set out from Allahabad, under the command of General Henry Havelock, to retake Cawnpore and Lucknow.
-The first relief force assembled under Havelock included 64th Regiment of Foot and 78th Highlanders (brought back from the Anglo-Persian War), the first arrivals of the diverted China expedition, 5th Fusiliers, part of the 90th Light Infantry (seven companies), the 84th (York and Lancaster) from Burma, and EIC Madras European Fusiliers, brought up to Calcutta from Madras.
-Havelock's initial forces were later joined by the forces under the command of Major Renaud and Colonel James Neill, which had arrived from Calcutta to Allahabad on 11 June.
+The Company forces, consisting of around 1,000 British, 150 Sikh soldiers, and 30 irregular cavalry, had set out from Allahabad under the command of General Henry Havelock to retake Cawnpore and Lucknow.
+The first relief force assembled under Havelock included 64th Regiment of Foot and 78th Highlanders (brought back from the Anglo-Persian War), the first arrivals of the diverted China expedition, 5th Fusiliers, part of the 90th Light Infantry (seven companies), the 84th (York and Lancaster) from Burma and EIC Madras European Fusiliers brought up to Calcutta from Madras.
+Havelock's initial forces were later joined by the forces under the command of Major Renaud and Colonel James Neill, which had arrived in Allahabad from Calcutta on 11 June.
 Nana Sahib demanded that the East India Company forces under General Havelock and Colonel Neill retreat to Allahabad.
-However, the Company forces advanced relentlessly towards Cawnpore.
+However the Company forces advanced relentlessly towards Cawnpore.
 Nana Sahib sent an army to check their advance.
 The two armies met at Fatehpur on 12 July, where General Havelock's forces emerged victorious and captured the town.

 Nana Sahib then sent another force under the command of his brother, Bala Rao.
-On 15 July, the British forces under General Havelock defeated Bala Rao's army in the Battle of Aong, just outside the Aong village.
-On 16 July, Havelock's forces started advancing to Cawnpore.
+On 15 July the British forces under General Havelock defeated Bala Rao's army in the Battle of Aong, just outside the village of Aong.
+On 16 July Havelock's forces started advancing to Cawnpore.
 During the Battle of Aong, Havelock was able to capture some of the rebel soldiers, who informed him that there was an army of 5,000 rebel soldiers with 8 artillery pieces further up the road.
-Havelock decided to launch a flank attack on this army, but the rebel soldiers spotted the flanking manoeuvre and opened fire.
-The battle resulted in heavy casualties on both sides, but cleared the road to Cawnpore for the British.
+Havelock decided to launch a flank attack on this army but the rebel soldiers spotted the flanking manoeuvre and opened fire.
+The battle resulted in heavy casualties on both sides but cleared the road to Cawnpore for the British.

-By this time, it became clear that Sahib's bargaining attempts had failed and the Company forces were approaching Cawnpore.
-Nana Sahib was informed that the British troops led by Havelock and Neill were indulging in violence against the Indian villagers.
-Pramod Nayar believes that the ensuing Bibighar massacre was a reaction to the news of violence being perpetrated by the advancing British troops.
-Other suggestions are that there was a fear of future identification of key ring leaders if the prisoners were liberated.

-Nana Sahib, and his associates, including Tatya Tope and Azimullah Khan, debated about what to do with the captives at Bibighar.
-Some of Nana Sahib's advisors had already decided to kill the captives at Bibighar, as revenge for the executions of Indians by the advancing British forces.
-The women of Nana Sahib's household opposed the decision and went on a hunger strike, but their efforts went in vain.

-Finally, on 15 July, an order was given to murder the women and children imprisoned at Bibighar.
-The details of the incident, such as who ordered the massacre, are not clear.